 In his capacity as co-editor of The Weekly Mail (now the Mail & Guardian), he was prosecuted numerous times under the State of Emergency.
 He was co-editor of the paper when it was banned for one month by the government in 1988 and led the legal battle against closure and numerous incidents of police confiscation of the newspaper.

-In 1988, Harber was a joint winner of the Pringle Award, the premier South African award for contributions to press freedom.
+In 1988, Harber was a joint winner of the Pringle Award, for contributions to journalism.
 In 1995, The Mail & Guardian was named Newspaper of the Year at the International Press Directory Awards, and Harber was cited in the International Editor of the Year category.

 It was at this newspaper that Harber also began his long involvement in journalism training.
 The Weekly Mail Training Project produced many of the journalists now holding senior positions in the industry.

 Harber co-edited two editions of the The A-Z of South African Politics (Penguin 1994 and 1995), The Troublemakers: South Africa’s Fiesty Investigative Reporters (Jacana, 2010) and What is Left Unsaid: Reporting the South African HIV Epidemic (Jacana, 2010).
-He authored Diesploot (Jonathan Ball, 2011).
+He authored Diesploot (Jonathan Ball, 2011) and The Gorilla in the Room (MampoerShorts, 2013).
 He has contributed to a number of other books, newspapers and magazines including Newsweek, the New York Times, The Guardian and Leadership magazine.

 When Harber retired as Mail and Guardian editor after 12 years, Archbishop Desmond Tutu spoke at his farewell: “I want to pay a very warm tribute to Anton Harber whom I first met when he was reporting on the Eloff Commission for the Rand Daily Mail 1982/3 … It would be common cause to say he has gone on to be an outstanding innovative and courageous journalist producing a newspaper held in very high regard round the world for its independence and fearless speaking of the truth without fear or favour.”